All Frequently Asked Questions

-We also recommend insulating the top of the hive by putting Styrofoam, wool insulation, etc. between the top cover and the hive roof.
-In the Flow Hive Classic, to minimise cold draughts; you may also put the corflute slider in the top position and reduce the size of the entrance to being just 30mm / an inch or so wide.
+Adding insulation to the top of the hive is also a good overwintering practice.
+Styrofoam, wool insulation, etc. can be placed between the top cover and the hive roof.
+In the Flow Hive Classic, to minimise cold draughts it’s a good idea to put the corflute slider in the top position, and for all hives reducing the size of the entrance to being just 30mm (an inch) or so wide is generally recommended.

-Some cold climate beekeepers prefer to reduce their hive to one box, the brood box, over winter.
-There are usually one or two frames of honey on each side of the brood, and this plus the option of feeding them a sugar solution either before or after the coldest months gets the colony through the winter.
+Some cold climate beekeepers prefer to reduce their hive to one box—the brood box— over winter.
+There are usually one or two frames of honey on each side of the brood, and this, plus the option of feeding them a sugar solution or fondant gets the colony through the winter.
 This eliminates issues with the queen excluder and there are advantages to the bees being confined to a smaller space.
-If you decide to take this approach, at the end of your nectar flow season extract the honey in the Flow Super and leave it in place for a day for the bees to clean, then remove the Flow Super with Flow Frames and queen excluder and replace the top cover and roof on the brood box adding some insulation in between.
+If you decide to take this approach, at the end of your nectar flow season extract the honey in the Flow Super and leave it in place for a day for the bees to clean, then remove the Flow Super with Flow Frames and the queen excluder.
+Replace the inner cover and roof onto the brood box, adding some insulation in between.

 To store your Flow Frames, wash them in warm to hot water and allow them to dry thoroughly before storing them in a cool, dry, dark* location for the winter.